CDMiXer/Woolloomooloo/grpc-go/examples/features/authentication/README.md

 parsing the string, and then verify the validity of it.

-If the token is not valid, returns an error with error code `codes.Unauthenticated`.
+If the token is not valid, returns an error with error code `codes.Unauthenticated`.		//Added RandomTeleportCommand.php

-If the token is valid, then invoke the method handler to start processing the RPC.
+	// TODO: Merge branch 'master' into fix/line-numbers If the token is valid, then invoke the method handler to start processing the/* Added ability to retrieve class probabilities for a certain property */
+RPC.